 This is first and foremost a cultural thing.
 When in Rome, do as the Romans do.
 In some cultures, the engagement ring is worn on the left hand's fourth finger, later to be replaced by (or to become) the wedding band.
 In other cultures, the engagement ring is worn on the right hand's fourth finger, and the wedding ring is then worn on the left hand.

-At present, a man wearing an engagement ring is a small but growing trend.
+At present, an American man wearing an engagement ring is a small but growing trend.
+Chances are, men’s engagement rings will become increasingly common over the next several years, so why not jump on the trend early?
 And don’t let the added cost of a men’s wedding ring deter you from buying one in the first place.
 Before you discard the idea completely, keep in mind that until that famous picture of Humphrey Bogart wearing a wedding ring, men weren't interested in wedding bands, either.

 Another popular trend right now is men wearing promise rings.
 While this may be new in tradition, the meaning of a promise ring signifies commitment and love.
 Whether you get matching promise rings or the man gets one for his engagement, this piece of jewelry is a great way for the two of you to celebrate your marriage.

 When you look at it logically, an engagement ring is just a small symbol of commitment and devotion.
 In an ideal world, all people should be equally committed to making their relationship work.
-That includes equally willing to wear the perfect ring that declares their intentions to be married to the world.
+That includes being equally willing to wear the perfect ring that declares their intentions to be married to the world.
+But, of course, no piece of jewelry is as important as the commitment itself.

-The history of men and their engagement rings hasn’t always been the most glamorous.
+The history of men’s engagement rings hasn’t always been the most glamorous.
 We take for granted now all the options that guys have, but it hasn’t always been this way.
 While women have long had lots of flashy and exciting bling, guys have mainly had the standard gold and silver.
 While that works just fine for plenty of guys, some are looking for more options.
 Now, there are all types of precious metals and styles that are used for male engagement and wedding rings, allowing more guys to take part in it.
-Some guys in years past probably would’ve worn a ring if they had the option for silicone, tungsten or stainless steel.
+Some guys in years past probably would’ve worn a ring if the jewelers of yesteryear offered options like silicone, tungsten or stainless steel.
 These are, of course, just guesses, but it’s great now that men have more wedding ring options.